 Archie Manning had a great NFL career.
 He was selected second overall by the New Orleans Saints, played for 13 seasons and ranks 17th overall in career completions.
 Yet his sons Peyton and Eli have managed to go one better.

-They were both number draft one picks, and have both led their teams - the Colts and the Giants - to Super Bowl victories, something their father never managed to do.
+They were both overall number one draft picks, and have both led their teams - the Indianapolis Colts and New York Giants - to Super Bowl victories, something their father never managed to do.
 Archie's eldest son Cooper was also set to star, but doctors diagnosed him with spinal stenosis which effectively ended the wide receiver's career.
-Peyton is considered one of the all-time greats but his career is currently threatened by injury while Eli is enjoying his best ever season and will play in the Super Bowl on Sunday.
+Peyton is considered one of the all-time greats but his career is currently threatened by injury while Eli is enjoying his best ever season and will play in his second Super Bowl on Sunday.

 Princess Anne, Mark and Zara Phillips

-And in 2006 their daughter Zara Phillips followed in her parent's footsteps by picking up medals, becoming European and world equestrian champion on her horse Toytown and was also named BBC Sports Personality of the year in 2006, although injury to Toytown in both 2004 and 2008 shattered her Olympic dreams.
+And in 2006 their daughter Zara Phillips followed in her parents' footsteps by becoming European and world equestrian champion on her horse Toytown - and was also named BBC Sports Personality of the Year.
+However injury to the horse in both 2004 and 2008 shattered her Olympic dreams.

 Yannick and Joakim Noah

-1980s French tennis star Yannick is one of the brightest tennis talents ever to come out of France, and won the French Open at Roland Garros in 1983 - the first Frenchman to do so in 37 years, and the last to do so since then.
+1980s tennis star Yannick is one of the brightest tennis talents ever to come out of France, and won the French Open at Roland Garros in 1983 - the first Frenchman to do so in 37 years, and the last to do so.